 In September 2018, the Assistant Secretary-General for Human Rights, Mr Andrew Gilmour, presented the Secretary-General annual report (pursuant to resolution 12/2) to the 39th session of the Council on: 'Cooperation with the United Nations, its representatives, and mechanisms in the field of human rights.'
 With resolution 12/2, the Council 'expressed concern over continued reports of intimidation and reprisals against individuals and groups seeking to cooperate or having cooperated with the United Nations' and condemned all acts of intimidation and reprisal against individuals and groups who seek to cooperate, are cooperating, or have cooperated with the UN, its representatives and mechanisms in the field of human rights, committed by State and non-State actors.
 The 2018 report is the ninth report based on resolution 12/2; in this document, the UN Secretary-General highlights the initiatives and efforts by the UN system and other stakeholders to raise awareness, prevent, respond to, and address such acts.
 In the report, the Secretary-General recalls that when addressing the Council in February 2018, he 'affirmed that we should all be deeply shocked and angered by the extent to which civil society actors suffer reprisals, intimidation and attack because of their work, including when they engage with the United Nations system'.
-He also stresses that acts of intimidation and reprisal not only affect those directly impacted but also other actors and individuals wishing to engage with the UN to express their views freely.
-'It is also observable from cases that have been reported to the United Nations that women and lesbian, gay, bisexual, transgender and intersex persons are exposed to gender- or sexual orientation-specific barriers, threats and violence.'
+He also stresses that acts of intimidation and reprisal not only affect those directly impacted but also other actors and individuals wishing to engage also observable from cases that have been International Monetary Fund'. reported to the United Nations that women and lesbian, gay, bisexual, transgender and The Secretary-General recalls that acts of and violence.'
+States Parties to the Convention Against manoeuvres'.